nach0party/coffee-roasting/README.md

    - Figure out best time to roast, roast levels, and flavor profile based off of previous experiences

 More or less, the more you use this software, the more powerful it becomes.
 You can use it to aggregate roasts to find what you're in the mood for, what coffee beeans you love but would be useful to make sure you have a variety of flavor profiles (on hand).

+### NOTE: A lot of this is constantly changing / in flux, development is not complete and is a continuous work in progress

 # Implementation: